A Posteriori Error Bounds for Two Point Boundary Value Problems: A Green's Function Approach: Validated Solutions to Inhomogeneous Linear BVPs

-The bound is now in a form that can easily programmed for automated rigorous evaluation using interval arithmetic or estimation in traditional floating point.
-We also note that the cost is just $\mathcal{O}(N)$ as opposed to the $\mathcal{O}(N^2)$ cost of bounding $\|F^{-1}\|$.
+The integrals in \req{forward_error} are either integrals of polynomials, and thus can be integrated exactly, or we can compute interval-vector enclosures of them using the lemmas in \ref{app:int_bound}.
+We note that the cost is just $\mathcal{O}(N)$ as opposed to the $\mathcal{O}(N^2)$ cost of bounding $\|F^{-1}\|$.